This article will help you:

 - A custom alert allows you to be more specific about the conditions under which you'll receive a custom alert: whether it's above or below a specific value, or whether it differs from a previous value by a specified amount.
 You can also set a custom alert based on confidence interval.

-- To set a custom alert, click the Custom radio button to open the Set Alert modal.
-Specify your alert conditions, add the emails of everyone who should receive this alert, and click Set Alert.
+- Add the emails of everyone who should receive this alert, and click Set Alert.

 For custom or smart alert, the training days are 120 for daily interval charts and 14 for hourly interval charts.